Youth Art Month (YAM)

 To promote Youth Art Month, The Council for Art Education coordinates Youth Art Month activities at the national level.
 The primary event is the State Flag Program.
-Using the national or state theme, each state coordinates a flag design contest, with the winning design made into a flag for display in the Youth Art Month Museum at the National Art Education Association Convention (NAEA).
+Using the national or state theme, each state coordinates a flag design contest, with the winning design made into a flag for display in the Youth Art Month Museum at the National Art Education Association (NAEA) annual National Convention.

 States can select and exhibit student artwork.
 Winning artwork pieces, including 3D art, are displayed at NAEA in the Youth Art Month Museum.

 State Youth Art Month Chairpersons can create digital scrapbook reports, documenting local observances, events, exhibits, proclamations, funding, and community support.
 Reports are submitted to CFAE, and programs are recognized for outstanding achievement with financial awards and trophies.